- Robin McIntyre

 We were delighted to receive the following posts this week:

-- Lodge Northcliffe, No. 1086, in the District of Newfoundland and Labrador, shared news of another generous donation made by the Lodge to the Community Soup Kitchen.
+- A post was also published sharing the continued support by Lodge Northcliffe, No. 1086, in the District of Newfoundland and Labrador, of the Exploits Valley Food Bank.

-- We also now have 1432 Brethren from Lodges whose Grand Lodges are in amity with the GLoS, and who spread news, worldwide, of the wonderful support given to others by our Brethren.
+- We also now have 1480 Brethren from Lodges whose Grand Lodges are in amity with the GLoS, and who spread news, worldwide, of the wonderful support given to others by our Brethren.
+New members joined from Masonic constitutions such as: GL of Ohio, GL of Kansas, GL of New Jersey, UGLEand the GL of Texas.

-** We are grateful to those Overseas Lodges and Districts who shared news of their support of others and look forward to publishing further future posts.**
+** We are grateful to those Overseas Lodges and Districts who have shared news of their support of others and look forward to further publishing similar posts.**

 Finally, as always, please stay safe and look after each other.